salineselin/salinesel.in/content/post/kyverno-patterns/index.md

 ### Make all your changes with JSON patches

-This applies if you're using Kustomize to manage your kyverno transformations.
+This applies if you're using Kustomize to manage your Kyverno transformations.
 Kustomize overlays are excellent at implicitly overlaying all the necessary parameters, but when you start working with array indexes more, you start wiping data that you don't intend to and you usually end up repeating yourself a lot.
 If you make all your transformations with JSON patches rather than overlays, you have a complete list of all your transformations, and debugging those transformations becomes a lot easier when kustomize executes and can explicitly point out a faulty JSON patch.

 ### Narrow down the scope of your whitelists as much as possible